private-attribution/i-d/draft-thomson-ppm-prss.md

 ## Usage Limit Analysis

 The usage limits in {{aes}} ensure that attacker advantage remains small.
-Theorem 4 of {{?GKWY20}} shows that advantage comprises two components:
+Theorem 4 of {{?GKWY20}} models the underlying permutation function as an ideal PRP and shows that attacker advantage comprises two components:

 * a computational limit of `q^2/(2*2^k)` that is based solely on attacker work (`q`) and the key size (`k`) of the permutation